Pichenotte: Game play

 At the beginning of the game, the 19 disks are arranged in a circular pattern in the center of the board, with the red queen (final target piece) in the center.
 Each player uses a larger disk, called a striker, to flick at his or her own other disks and attempt to drive them into the corner pockets.
 The first player to pocket all of their pieces, and to then pocket the queen last, is the winner of that game.

-Canadian–American pitchnut
+Pitchnut

-The name pitchnut an anglicization of pichenotte, and this game is sometimes referred to as pichenotte.
+The name pitchnut is an anglicization of pichenotte, and this game is sometimes referred to as pichenotte.

-Origins and history

 Pitchnut may have evolved as a combination of two wooden games: carrom and crokinole, both of which are played by flicking wooden checker-like pieces.
 Although its precise origins remain a mystery, in St. Edwidge, Quebec, Canada, pitchnut or "pichenotte" boards are found in almost every household and most were built by Achille Scalabrini, a descendent from an Italian who settled there from Montreal.
 Pitchnut remains the rarest of the disc-flicking wooden games.
 Pitchnut is a registered trademark in the United States.